Syncano/syncano-cli/docs/custom_sockets/examples/advanced.md

 `send_mail.py` description for more details.
 My config looks like this:

         {"mailgun_api_key": "key-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"}

     Of course you need to replace `key-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx` with your Mailgun API Key.

+    You can use CLI to add this config variable to your instance:

+        syncano config add mailgun_api_key key-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 5. Run the endpoint defined in your Custom Socket: